-How to Play Tesla Stock with Options - Cabot Wealth Network
+How to Play Tesla (TSLA) Stock with Options

 “Don’t get me wrong, what Musk has achieved, whether it is profitable or not, is incredible.
 He’s created an automobile company based solely on electric vehicles, and they have pretty good, not yet completely reliable, autonomous capability.”

-Wall Street is also divided on Tesla stock.
-Well respected analysts have price targets ranging from $155 to $360.
+Wall Street is also divided on Tesla stock, as traders position for the stock to either crash or explode to new highs.

-So with TSLA trading at new 52-week highs at 292, how might I bet on, or against, Tesla stock trading options?
+So, with TSLA trading around 250, how might I bet on, or against, Tesla stock trading options?

-If I believed in Elon Musk, and the future of Telsa, I might execute the following trade:
+If I believed in Elon Musk, and the future of Tesla, I might execute the following trade:

 If I wanted to bet against TSLA stock, I might execute the following trade:

-The advantage to buying puts is that most brokerage companies don’t allow average investors to short stocks.
-However, they do all allow you to buy puts, which is a bearish position, as your potential loss is limited to the price you paid for the put ($1,200).
-For more information on how to trade options, consider taking a trial subscription to Cabot Options Trader.
+The advantage to buying put options is that most brokerage companies don’t allow average investors to short stocks.

-Only time will tell if the TSLA bulls or bears win out.
-However, having played sports my entire life, I don’t mind putting an extra couple thousand miles on my current car, or my possible future Tesla, to see my kids learn and experience the ups and downs of competitive sports.
+However, they do all allow you to buy puts, which is a bearish position, because your potential loss is limited to the price you paid for the put ($2,900).

-Note: *This post has been updated from an original version published in 2017.
+Do you own Tesla in your portfolio?
+If so, when did you buy it?